 The four-star 28-bedroom boutique country retreat offers relaxed fine dining, luxury accommodation and plenty of outdoor space to explore or relax in.

-Owned by Margaret and Ian Snaith since 1988, the former Victorian farmhouse offers a combination of tradition and contemporary throughout.
+Owned by Eric and Lydia Snaith, the former Victorian farmhouse offers a combination of tradition and contemporary throughout.
 But it’s most impressive offering is the stunning, uninterrupted views across open marches and out to the North Sea.
 Breath-taking.

 A good selection of the hotel’s individually designed rooms have access to outdoor patio areas, providing guests with the perfect space to dine in al-fresco elegance.